 What are the Key Differences?

-Freight and shipping both transport bulk goods via land, air, or sea.
+They both transport bulk goods via land, air, or sea.
 However, freight refers to a larger volume of goods whereas shipping typically refers to a smaller volume.
 With freight, the sender has the option to transport multiple items together in one bundle, then later divide it into separate parcels at a warehousing facility.
 By contrast, shipping typically involves individual, smaller parcels that are delivered directly to the recipient.